Dhaka Premier Division Cricket League

-The Dhaka Premier Division Cricket League, also known as the Dhaka Premier League, is a club List A tournament in Bangladesh.
+The Dhaka Premier Division Cricket League, also known as the Dhaka Premier League, is a club List A tournament in Bangladesh which has been contested annually since the 1973–74 season.
+It has had List A status since the 2013–14 season.
+It is run by the Cricket Committee of Dhaka Metropolis.

 History

 Since its inauguration in 1973–74 the league has been the premier club cricket competition in Bangladesh.
+Occupying more than 200 players for two months each year, it is widely regarded as the "finishing school" for cricketers in Bangladesh.
 It gained List A status starting with the 2013–14 tournament, thus superseding the National Cricket League One-Day as Bangladesh's main List A competition.

-In the years from 1973–74 to 2011–12, Abahani Limited won the championship 17 times.
-Other winners were Mohammedan Sporting Club nine times, Biman Bangladesh Airlines five times, Victoria Sporting Club four times, Old DOHS Sports Club twice and Brothers Union once.
-There was no tournament in 2012–13.
+From 1973–74 to 2011–12, Abahani Limited won the championship 17 times.
+Other winners were Mohammedan Sporting Club (nine titles), Biman Bangladesh Airlines (five titles), Victoria Sporting Club (four titles), Old DOHS Sports Club (two titles) and Brothers Union (one title).
+The tournament was not held in 2012–13.

 To commemorate the centenary of the birth of the founding father of Bangladesh, Bangabandhu Sheikh Mujibur Rahman, the 2019–20 season of the league was named "Bangabandhu Dhaka Premier Division Cricket League 2019–20".
 However, the competition was postponed shortly after starting and later abandoned, owing to the COVID-19 pandemic.
 The next tournament, in 2021–22, was officially named the "Bangabandhu Dhaka Premier Division Cricket League 2021–2022 sponsored by Walton".